Manipulations Swarm Control

 Modified Snelgrove performed vertically

-How to use a Swarm/Queen Trap
+How to use the Swarm Trap

 Swarm trap with an area of queen excluder revealed